telerik/kendo-ui-core/docs/intro/widget-basics/wrapper-element.md

 # Widget DOM Elements

 Each Kendo UI widget instance keeps references to two elements&mdash;`element` and `wrapper`.
-Hybrid Kendo UI widgets have an `element` reference only.
+The hybrid Kendo UI widgets have an `element` reference only.

 ## References

 ### Element

 The `element` is the element from which the widget is initialized.
-Depending on the widget, it may be visible, such as in the AutoComplete, Calendar, DatePicker and other, or hidden, such as in the DropDownList and Upload.
+Depending on the widget, it may be visible&mdash;as in the AutoComplete, Calendar, DatePicker and other&mdash;or hidden&mdash;as in the DropDownList and Upload.
 A reference to this element is also returned by the initialization statement.

-Also see the [`element`](/api/javascript/ui/widget#fields-element) section in the [widget API](/api/javascript/ui/widget).
+For more information, see the [`element`](/api/javascript/ui/widget#fields-element) section in the [widget API](/api/javascript/ui/widget).

 ### Wrapper

-The `wrapper` is the outermost element, which is part of the widget.
-Depending on the widget and the exact scenario, the wrapper and the element may match.
+The `wrapper` is the outermost element, which is a part of the widget.
+Depending on the widget and the exact scenario, the wrapper and the element might match.
 For example, if the Grid is initialized from a `<div>`, the two references match.
 But if the Grid is initialized from a `<table>`, then `element` points to the `<table>`, while `wrapper` points to the wrapper `<div>`.

-Also see the [`wrapper`](/api/javascript/ui/widget#fields-wrapper) section in the [widget API](/api/javascript/ui/widget).
+For more information, see the [`wrapper`](/api/javascript/ui/widget#fields-wrapper) section in the [widget API](/api/javascript/ui/widget).

 The example below demonstrates how to use the `element` and `wrapper` references.